Workable/orka/docs/routing.md

 };
 ```

+Of course adding middleware logic inside routes file is not suggested.
+They are added here to highlight that they are simple koa2 middleware.
+Instead group your routes in controllers under `app/controlelrs` and import them in routes to use them.

-## Get, Post, Put, Delete, Patch
+## Get, Post, Put, Delete, Patch (method middleware)

 Each key can contain one or multiple koa compatible middlewares.
 The order they are called is preserved.
 In every http request one route is matched and only it's middlewares are used.
+Policies are matched and run before any method middleware however.

 ## Policy

 Used to add a generic authentication/authorization middleware to a route regardless of method.
+You need to call next in order for method middleware to run.
+There could be no method middleware matching

 ## Prefix